b-skingsley/expectedfpl/README.md

 * Say hello to your team dashboard.
     * Javascript player highlighting provides you with valid switches, based on player position    and team formation.
-    * Expand player rows in your team sideboard to view injuries and 'XGoals'.
+    * Expand player rows in your team sideboard to view injuries and 'xGoals'.
     * Get even more in-depth player information with the 'more-info' player modal.

 ![Team View](https://github.com/b-skingsley/expectedfpl/blob/master/app/assets/images/read_me/team_view_highlighted.jpg?raw=true)

-** XFPL's crowning feature **
+** xFPL's crowning feature **
-* We plug live and historical Premier League data from APIs into a Poisson formula, for our 'expected' event!
+* We plug live and historical Premier League data from APIs into a Poisson distribution, for our 'expected' events!
     * Expected goals for forwards and midfielders.
     * Clean sheets chances for defenders and keepers.